 There are a number of reasons why our pediatric NCORP can make a big impact on caring for children with cancer.
 But the bottom line is that community-based cancer research allows kids to get high-quality pediatric oncology care while staying close to you, their friends and support systems, as well as their own local doctors and health organizations.

 Clinical trials need a certain number of participants for the trials to not only start, but for them to succeed in discovering new and better treatment and care options.
 So the more families and health care providers in your community know about the availability of clinical trials right in their own backyard, the more children can be enrolled in trials to explore treatment options that could increase the chance of a cure — and with fewer treatment side effects.

 The Delaware Comprehensive Sickle Cell Research Center team members from Nemours and Delaware State University.

 At the Forefront of Sickle Cell Disease Research

-Through the COBRE grant, the Delaware Comprehensive Sickle Cell Research Center focuses on studying the genetic mutation that causes sickle cell disease and improving care and outcomes for affected children.
+Through the COBRE, Phase 2, the Delaware Comprehensive Sickle Cell Research Center focuses on continuing to study effective ways to improve care and outcomes for affected children.
 So the Delaware Comprehensive Sickle Cell Research Center will work to:

 - prevent sickle cell disease symptoms